 - Continuing to work with farmers on tax measures to facilitate the intergenerational transfer of farms, making it easier for farmers to transfer or sell family farms to family members or others

 - Moving forward with free trade within Canada

-“Small businesses are at the centre of our economy and our communities.
+“Small businesses are at the center of our economy and our communities.
 A full 99 per cent of businesses in Canada have fewer than 500 employees.
-We are calling on all parties to place them at the centre of their plans for the country,” added Corinne Pohlmann, CFIB’s senior vice-president of national affairs.
+We are calling on all parties to place them at the center of their plans for the country,” added Corinne Pohlmann, CFIB’s senior vice-president of national affairs.
 “On behalf of CFIB’s 110,000 members, we look forward to working with all newly elected MPs to achieve that.”